Directormichaels/Gender/README.md

 # Gender
 This is a gender check app.
-Albeit loosely written....haha
+Albeit loosely written.....haha

 This was done using the `genderize` API.
 This is a simple API to predict the gender of a given name.